setchi/n_back_tracer/Assets/Plugins/UniRx/ReadMe.txt

 }
 ```

-It can handle easily same as OnClickAsObservable, etc.
+It can be used as easily as the standard triggers:

 ```csharp
 var trigger = button.AddComponent<ObservableLongPointerDownTrigger>();